DomeLandGHG/React-Dome/Factory.md

 ## Factory GUI

 If you have the factory open, it will hide everything else.
-It will use the full fullscreen
+It will use the full fullscreen, its main color will be red, it should have hotbar